popeen/Palworld-Dedicated-Server-Management/README.md

 # Palworld-Dedicated-Server-Management
-The scripts I use for automatic backups and updates of a Palworld dedicated server.
+The scripts I use for automatic backups and updates of a Palworld dedicated server running on Windows.

 The server need to have rcon enabled and an admin password set.